 - (a) Procedures and application requirements for conditional use permit applications shall comply with Sec.
-204 and Sec.
-205 of this article. - (b) Certain uses of property, designated as conditional uses by Article IV of this Zoning Ordinance, are declared to possess characteristics that may be incompatible with other uses in the district within which they are proposed for location.
-A conditional use permit allows mayor and city council to give special consideration to these uses.
+204 through Sec.
+206 of this article. - (b) Certain uses of property, designated as conditional uses by Article IV of this Zoning Ordinance, are declared to possess characteristics that may be incompatible with other uses in the district within which they are proposed for location.
+A conditional use permit allows the mayor and city council to give special consideration to these uses.
 No conditional use shall be constructed, erected, enlarged, performed, or otherwise undertaken without first obtaining a conditional use permit.

 - (c) Conditional use permit applications shall be authorized only for those uses specifically listed in the applicable zoning district regulations, as permitted by conditional use permit, and in compliance with any applicable supplemental regulations. - (d) Review.
-With respect to each application for a conditional use permit, the review commissions shall investigate and make a recommendation based on the following criteria: - Whether the conditional use would be injurious to the use and enjoyment of the environment or of other property in the immediate vicinity or diminish and impair property values within the surrounding neighborhood; - (2) Whether the proposed conditional use would increase local or state expenditures in relation to cost of servicing or maintaining neighboring properties; - (3) Whether the establishment of the conditional use would impede the normal and orderly development of surrounding property for uses predominant in the area; and - (4) Whether the location and character of the proposed conditional use would be consistent with a desirable pattern of development for the locality in general. - (e) Once a conditional use has been approved by the mayor and council, said conditional use and any conditions shall run with the land upon which the conditional use was approved, except under the follow conditions which would allow the revocation of a conditional use permit: - (1) The conditional permit will expire when the approved use ceases for 6 months or more. - (2) The conditional permit will expire if the approved use has not begun six months after the approval date.
+With respect to each application for a conditional use permit, Planning and Zoning Board shall investigate and make a recommendation and City Council shall investigate and make a final decision based on the following criteria: - Whether the conditional use would be injurious to the use and enjoyment of the environment or of other property in the immediate vicinity or diminish and impair property values within the surrounding neighborhood; - (2) Whether the proposed conditional use would increase local or state expenditures in relation to cost of servicing or maintaining neighboring properties; - (3) Whether the establishment of the conditional use would impede the normal and orderly development of surrounding property for uses predominant in the area; and - (4) Whether the location and character of the proposed conditional use would be consistent with a desirable pattern of development for the locality in general. - (e) Once a conditional use has been approved by the mayor and council, said conditional use and any conditions shall run with the land upon which the conditional use was approved, except under the following conditions which would allow the revocation of a conditional use permit: - (1) The conditional permit will expire when the approved use ceases for 6 months or more. - (2) The conditional permit will expire if the approved use has not begun six months after the approval date.